Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 5. The old account associated with the app receives a notification to approve or reject the recovery a defined number of times.
 7. If approved or after a defined number of times without responses, with the account id associated with the program token, call vouch_recovery on the frame recovery pallet.

+#### Circuit file recovery token with extended recovery pallet.

+##### Recovery Setup
+1. Create a [display garbled circuit](https://book.interstellar.gg/VC-GC.html) with an embedded one-time recovery code, encrypted with an AES key.
+2. The token circuit file is sent to the app to be stored on a cloud service (like Google Drive) or on a local file.
+3. Create an account id associated to the unique program token file.
+4. Call create_recovery on the recovery pallet to set up a recovery specifying the account id related to the program token.

+>  Multiple program token recovery files can be created to be stored on different cloud services, each associated with an account id.

+##### Initiate Recovery
+1. Import the circuit file within the app
+2. The AES key associated with the program token is received, used to decrypt the recovery token, and displays a one-time recovery code to the user through a validation screen.
+3. The one-time recovery code is received by the Tx Validation pallet, which verifies the code.
+4. From the new account, call initiate_recovery on the extended_recovery pallet.
+5. The old account associated with the app receives a notification.
+6. After a defined  times, the account id associated with the program token, call vouch_recovery on the recovery pallet.

 #### Social Recovery
 The social recovery interface will simply allow the users to select friends to be included in the recovery creation.